Rajatkumar06/Rajatkumar-site/readme.md

-Hi my self Rajat Kumar  I am full time student at Fanshawe college and this is my frist portfolio. i want to become a best coder.
+# My  Portfolio
-Thank you.
+welcome to my portfolio i learn html and css and want to make website through this.